gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 -->

-With reference to {{I-D.ietf-ace-key-groupcomm}} :
+With reference to {{I-D.ietf-ace-key-groupcomm}}:

 * The node wishing to joing the OSCORE group is the Client.

-* The Authorization Server is the AS.

 * The Group Manager is the Key Distribution Center (KDC).

+* The Authorization Server associated to the Group Manager is the AS.

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm